Automorphisms of the Torelli complex and the complex of separating curves: Basics of the Torelli complex

-This proves the equality in the proposition.
+The equality in the proposition is proved.
 The equality in the last inequality holds if and only if $k=g-1$ and $m=g+p-1$.
-The above argument shows that each $a_{i}$ is an h-curve.
-Therefore, we proved that $s$ satisfies the conditions (a), (b) and (c).
-The uniqueness of $s$ is obvious. \end{proof}
+The above argument shows that each $a_j$ is an h-curve in $S$.
+We therefore proved that $s$ satisfies conditions (a), (b) and (c).
+Uniqueness of $s$ is obvious. \end{proof}

 \begin{lem} Let $S=S_{g, p}$ be a surface with $g\geq 1$.
 Suppose either $g+p\geq 4$ or $(g, p)= (3, 0)$.
 Let $\phi \colon \calt(S)\rightarrow \calt(S)$ be a superinjective map.
-Then the following assertions hold: \begin{enumerate} \item If $g\geq 2$, then the inclusions $\phi(V_{bp})\subset V_{bp}$ and $\phi(V_{s})\subset V_{s}$ hold. \item If $g=1$, then the inclusion $\phi(V_{bp})\subset V_{bp}$ holds. \item If $b_{1}$ and $b_{2}$ are disjoint BPs in $S$ and are BP-equivalent, then $\phi(b_{1})$ and $\phi(b_{2})$ are also BP-equivalent. \end{enumerate} \end{lem}
+Then the following assertions hold: \begin{enumerate} \item If $g\geq 2$, then the inclusions $\phi(V_{bp}(S))\subset V_{bp}(S)$ and $\phi(V_s(S))\subset V_s(S)$ hold. \item If $g=1$, then the inclusion $\phi(V_{bp}(S))\subset V_{bp}(S)$ holds. \item If $b_1$ and $b_2$ are disjoint BPs in $S$ and are BP-equivalent, then $\phi(b_1)$ and $\phi(b_2)$ are also BP-equivalent. \end{enumerate} \end{lem}